 Many charities help disabled children to go on holiday, buy computers or have great days out.
 Find out what help is available.

-Check you are getting the right amount of Housing Benefit and Council Tax Reduction as these vary if you have one or more children on DLA or if your children are unable to share a room because of disability.
+Check you are getting the right amount of Universal Credit (which is replacing Housing Benefit) and Council Tax Reduction as these vary if you have one or more children on DLA or if your children are unable to share a room because of disability.

 Blue Badge Scheme